 (b) if the contract requires delivery at destination, title passes on tender there.

-(a) if the seller is to deliver a document of title, title passes at the time when and the place where he delivers such documents; or
+(a) if the seller is to deliver a tangible document of title, title passes at the time when and the place where the seller delivers such documents and if the seller is to deliver an electronic document of title, title passes when the seller delivers the document; or

-(b) if the goods are at the time of contracting already identified and no documents are to be delivered, title passes at the time and place of contracting.
+(b) if the goods are at the time of contracting already identified and no documents of title are to be delivered, title passes at the time and place of contracting.

 (4) A rejection or other refusal by the buyer to receive or retain the goods, whether or not justified, or a justified revocation of acceptance revests title to the goods in the seller.
 Such revesting occurs by operation of law and is not a ''sale''.